getpelican/pelican/docs/getting_started.rst

 and `virtualenvwrapper <http://www.doughellmann.com/projects/virtualenvwrapper/>`_
 before installing Pelican::

-    $ pip install virtualenvwrapper
+    $ sudo pip install --upgrade virtualenv virtualenvwrapper
     $ mkvirtualenv pelican

-Once the virtual environment has been created and activated, Pelican can be be installed via pip or easy_install as noted above.
+Once the virtual environment has been created and activated, Pelican can be be installed via ``pip`` or ``easy_install`` as noted above.
 Alternatively, if you have the project source, you can install Pelican using the distutils method::

     $ cd path-to-Pelican-source